Deafness in Italy: Official recognition of LIS

-Italian Sign Language was officially recognized by the Italian parliament on May 19, 2021, as part of a coronavirus relief bill that recognized, promotes, and would protect LIS and LISt (Italian Tactile Sign Language).
-This meant the official acknowledgement of LIS interpreters as professions and the spread of LIS in the government offices.
+Italian Sign Language was officially recognized by the Italian parliament on May 19, 2021, as part of a coronavirus relief bill that recognized, promoted, and would protect LIS and LISt (Italian Tactile Sign Language).
+This meant the official acknowledgement of LIS interpreters as professions and the spread of LIS in government offices.

 Convention on the Rights of Persons with Disabilities

 The UN Convention on the Rights of Persons with Disabilities is an agreement between countries and the United Nations to protect the rights of persons with disabilities.
 Italy ratified the CRPD on 15 May.
-Italy is also signed up for optional protocol meaning it will create structure for accountability to happen.
+Italy is also signed up for an optional protocol, meaning it will create a structure for accountability to happen.
 Each country has to submit a report regarding how they are implementing the rights in the CRPD policy document.
-The UN will create a "list of issues" with civilian input that will be sent to Italy in which Italy responds to in the state party report.
-In the document "Info from Civil Society Organizations", the authors point out gaps in the State report as well as priorities and resolutions.
-This document was made by several organizations that fight for disability rights, including ENS and is part of the CRPD documents.
+The UN will create a "list of issues" with civilian input that will be sent to Italy, which Italy wil respond to in the state party report.
+In the document "Info from Civil Society Organizations", the authors point out gaps in the state report as well as priorities and resolutions.
+This document was made by several organizations that fight for disability rights, including ENS, and is part of the CRPD documents.